Final thoughts about the Harvard Extension School

 For instance, ALB and ALM candidates who have completed their studies aren't granted degrees in history, biology, or other concentrations.
 Instead, they receive degrees in "Extension Studies."
 Dean Michael Shinagel has tried to fight this, but has been opposed by some FAS professors and members of the Harvard College community.

 Another example of the Extension School's unequal status: It is the only school at Harvard whose graduate students are not allowed to cross-register.
-A student at the Harvard School of Dental Medicine or Divinity School could conceivably enroll in a class at the Kennedy School of Government, but a government concentrator in the Extension School's ALM program could not.
+A student at the Harvard School of Dental Medicine could conceivably enroll in a class at the Kennedy School of Government, but a government concentrator in the Extension School's ALM program could not.
 It's unwarranted, unfair, and insulting.
 Elitism is one reason for this state of affairs, but a misunderstanding of the Extension School and its bifurcated student body is also partially responsible (see my comments regarding the name issue, below).

 I have some specific complaints about the ALM/Liberal Arts program, starting with the limited opportunities for specialization.
 I was able to take lots of courses in my field (Chinese history) and locate a thesis director in the FAS Department of Government who had very specific insights and expertise relating to my research questions and methodology.
 Other fields are poorly represented in the Extension School course offerings and among Harvard faculty.
 For instance, I wouldn't have been able to take many classes related to African history, and I've heard of several ALM students who have had difficulty finding a thesis director who has expertise or an interest in the topic they want to research.

 This brings up a related issue: The limited Extension School student community.
 There are a few clubs, and the Harvard Extension School Student Association (HESA) tries hard to organize social and academic activities, but the number of people who get involved is small relative to the total number of matriculated students.
 It's not surprising, considering most students live far from campus, have full-time jobs, and often juggle family responsibilities as well.
-The creation of an online community for Extension School students has helped, but it is also quite small -- even though more than 300 have registered, I estimate less than one-sixth are active participants in the discussions there.

 Lastly, I must address issues relating to the Harvard Extension School's name.
 When President Lowell established the school nearly 100 years ago, "Extension School" made sense: It was a small program intended to give local residents a taste of the Harvard experience, and for a tiny number of people (for decades, just a couple of students per year), it offered a chance of earning an associate of arts degree.
 But the school has since outgrown its original mission, as I noted in June:

-The problem with the Extension School name -- and the even worse replacement that the administration is promoting, "The Harvard School of Continuing Studies" -- is they reflect the temporary experiences of the majority, as opposed to the dedicated, long-term academic commitments of the minority.
+While the casual population remains (see "The Extension School's 88% dilemma") there is now a significant contingent of undergraduate and graduate students attempting to complete the requirements for the ALB and ALM (graduate) degrees.
+Forget the outdated student profiles promoted in this 1951 Crimson article -- nowadays, the ALB/ALM student body includes many high achievers and people from all over the world interested in taking advantage of the school's stellar academic offerings.
+Extension School undergraduates sometimes match or outperform their College counterparts, and among my own graduating class for the ALM/liberal arts degree were a Harvard Divinity School graduate, a Harvard Medical School instructor, and students who had already earned JDs from two of the top law schools in the country before coming to the Extension School.The problem with the Extension School name -- and the even worse replacement that the administration is promoting, "The Harvard School of Continuing Studies" -- is they reflect the temporary experiences of the majority, as opposed to the dedicated, long-term academic commitments of the minority.
 "Continuing education" and "continuing studies" suggest casual, open programs of study.
 That matches the Extension School's original mission, and meets the needs of the many thousands of students who take a class or two because they're curious or want to sample the Harvard educational experience.
 However, it does not reflect what I and others in the ALM/Liberal Arts program had to go through, in terms of completing graduate coursework and a major research and writing project, or the many years of dedicated studies that are required to receive a degree or certificate through the Extension School.
-This is not an attempt to slight continuing education or open enrollment at the Extension School.
-Continuing education helps individuals and benefits society.
-I've taken classes for personal enrichment and/or career advancement, such as the Mandarin courses I took at the Taipei Language Institute and my very first class through the Department of Continuing Education -- an introductory short story writing class that I took through the Summer School in 2002.
-But these experiences simply do not compare to my ALM journey.

 It's quite clear that the Extension School's degree programs have outgrown Lowell's original mission and the Extension School name.
 Harvard could tolerate casual class takers and an associates degree program that graduated a handful of people every year, but it never anticipated the school would become a significant campus presence in its own right.
 The ALM program, which was launched in 1980, now has more graduates every year than the Harvard Medical School, the Harvard Divinity School, the Harvard School of Dental Medicine, and the Harvard Graduate School of Design.
 This is hardly what President Lowell envisioned when he established the Extension School.
 I also doubt most other people in the University community are even aware of what's going on at the Extension School -- at Commencement, I remember our gigantic procession passing the Kennedy School graduates outside of the Yard before the ceremonies started, and overhearing one remarking to her classmate, "the Extension School has degrees?"